Emergency Assistance in Spain

 You can make a police report in three different ways:

 i) In person.
 A list of police stations in the different regions of Spain is available.
 It is important to note that English language interpreters are not always available at short notice: it may be advisable to bring a Spanish-speaking person with you.

-iii) Online: You can also make a police report online, but in Spanish only.
-If in Cataluña, please use this form which has an English option.
+iii) Online: You can also make a police report online.
 Some crimes, especially more serious crimes involving physical violence, must be reported in person.

 If your passport has been lost or stolen you can read more on how to replace it